gaprieto/multitaper/README.md

 Uses Scipy for FFT (fftw).
 Uses Scipy for DPSS calculation.

-Citation:
+# Citation:
 Please use this reference when citing the codes.
-Prieto, g.A.
-(2022).
-SpecPy: A multitaper spectrum analysis package in Python.
+Prieto, G.A.
+(2022). multitaper: A multitaper spectrum analysis package in Python.
 Seis.
 Res.
 Lett.
 Under review.

 and/or